Giovanni De Micheli

-Giovanni De Micheli is Professor and Director of the Institute of Electrical Engineering and of the Integrated Systems Centre at École Polytechnique Fédérale de Lausanne (EPFL), Switzerland.
-He is program leader of the Nano-Tera.ch program.
+Giovanni De Micheli is a research scientist in electronics and computer science.
+He is credited for the invention of the Network on a Chip design automation paradigm and for the creation of algorithms and design tools for electronic design automation (EDA).
+He is Professor and Director of the Integrated Systems laboratory at École Polytechnique Fédérale de Lausanne (EPFL), Switzerland.
 Previously, he was Professor of Electrical Engineering at Stanford University.
+He was Director of the Electrical Engineering Institute at EPFL from 2008 to 2019 and program leader of the Swiss Federal Nano-Tera.ch program.
 He holds a Nuclear Engineer degree (Politecnico di Milano, 1979), a M.S. and a Ph.D. degree in Electrical Engineering and Computer Science (University of California, Berkeley, 1980 and 1983) under Alberto Sangiovanni-Vincentelli.